 Part 1 is easy: all we need to do is assign the No Access attribute to the filter, and this would stop any attempt to open a file that would match the filter.
 To do that, right-click on the filter and choose Access - No Access from the shortcut menu.
 (See below.)

-Part 2 of our goal is pretty easy, too: to specify that a filter should apply to all files, enter the mask consisting of a single star character into the Apply To Files box.
-(Actually, we could just leave that box empty, because an empty Apply To… box means Apply To All, which is what we need.
-Still, entering the star character there makes it a bit more explicit, so let’s do that.)
+Part 2 of our goal is pretty easy, too: to specify that a filter should apply to all files, enter the mask consisting of a single star character into the Apply to files and Apply to subfolders boxes.
+(Actually, we could just leave these boxes empty, because an empty Apply To... box means Apply To All, which is what we need.
+Still, entering the star character there makes it a bit more explicit, so let's do that.)

 Part 3 of our goal is the trickiest one: how would we specify that the filter should apply to any folder located on a removable drive?
 We could do it using the drive letters: when someone attaches a drive to a computer, Windows creates a drive letter for it.
 The problem is, however, that it is difficult if not impossible to predict which letter would be assigned to any specific drive.
 Usually Windows does it sequentially, but the user can change the drive letter, and what if the user attaches several removable drives at once?

-What about the second mask in the Except folders box, \\* ?
+What about the second mask in the Except locations box, \\* ?
 It is there to exclude any path that starts with the double-backslash.
-Such paths are used to specify files on the network, such as \\server\share\.
-This way, we exclude the network files and folders from the scope of the filter, because we don’t want it to apply to the network files.
+Such paths are used to specify files on the network, such as \\server\share\ .
+This way, we exclude the network files and folders from the scope of the filter, because we don't want it to apply to the network files.

 Now, if there are other drives permanently attached to the computer and you want the users to be able to use such drives without restrictions, you should add the appropriate masks to the Except folders box, too.
 (You can separate masks with comas, semicolons, or line breaks).
 For example, if your computer has a DVD drive that has the drive letter D: and you want the users to use the DVD drive without restrictions, modify the content of the Except folders box to read as follows: (Press the [...] button to modify the content of the box.)